siriusbks/SignWarp/README.md

 You can remove the `use-item` option in the config.yml or set it to "none" to allow any item to be used (i.e., each warp is free per use).

+Alternatively, you can enable `teleport-cost` in the `config.yml` to charge players a set amount of in-game currency for each teleportation.
+Ensure [Vault](https://www.spigotmc.org/resources/vault.34315/) is installed on your server to use this feature.

 ## Admin GUI

 ![Warps Admin](https://i.imgur.com/60JLVPC.gif)